cjacker/opensource-toolchain-esp32/README.md

 ```

 ## Install toolchains and tools
-After git clone finished, before you start using ESP-IDF, you need to setup toolchains and various other tools for it.
+After git clone finished, before you start using ESP-IDF, you need to setup toolchains and various other tools.
 ESP-IDF provide a helper script to make things easier

 ```
 cd ~/esp/esp-idf

+# remove pre-installed outdated toolchain
+python tools/idf_tools.py uninstall

 ./install.sh esp32
 ```

-It will download all esp32 toolchains and various other tools from github, and install them inside the user home directory: `$HOME/.espressif` on Linux.
+It will download the latest esp32 toolchains and various other tools from github, and install them to `$HOME/.espressif` on Linux.

+Please change `./install.sh esp32` according to your target board, for example, esp32c6 should use `./install.sh esp32c6` command.

-If you prefer the Espressif download server when installing tools, you can use:
+If you prefer the Espressif download server instead of github :

 ```
 cd ~/esp/esp-idf